Virginia launches new dashboards to track maternal deaths, improve pregnancy outcomes

 Preliminary numbers from the Virginia Department of Health (VDH) show encouraging signs: maternal mortality in 2023 and 2024 was half what it was during the height of the crisis in 2021, when 47 deaths were reported among more than 95,000 births.

 “Pregnancy and new motherhood should be a sacred time in the life of a mom and her baby.
-Last year, for more than 20 women and their , it was a time of tragedy and loss,” said Virginia Health Secretary Janet Kelly.
-“With accurate, actionable data we can help providers all across the commonwealth do more to support healthy and healthy mothers and prevent these tragedies in the future.”
+Last year, for more than 20 women and their families, it was a time of tragedy and loss,” said Virginia Health Secretary Janet Kelly.
+“With accurate, actionable data we can help providers all across the commonwealth do more to support healthy babies and healthy mothers and prevent these tragedies in the future.”

 The dashboard upgrades are part of Executive Directive Eleven, signed by Youngkin in December, which directs state agencies to improve maternal health outcomes through better data, expanded access to quality care and increased public awareness.
 That order built on Executive Order 32, which revived Virginia’s Task Force on Maternal Health Data and Quality Measures last summer.